simpleappsin/MonstaDraculCodeEditor/README.md

 # Features
 * Light weight.
+  * For people who doesn't want to pay a lot for a laptop/computer this code editor also will work on old systems.
+Any bug will be fixed and with your support I will improve myself and my software.
 * User friendly.
+  * Next version will save you time with built-in codes.
+  * Simple interface.
+  * Easy to use.
 * Beginner friendly.
+  * You will be creating your first software with ease and, you will take your first steps with an unforgettable experience.
   * With next version I am aiming to teach people who started learning CSharp programming language.
   * With the next version, there will be built-in codes for beginners to look at and learn from.
 These pre-installed codes are also going to be able to be used by others to save time.
 * CSharp compatible code editor.
 * Development support.
+  * The Code Editor will be supported and updated doesn't matter how many people is using it.
+The access will be available to any version on my website. (monstastudios.com)

 # What were the challanges?
 * I took an error message while I was connecting to my Database on cPanel.
 (Took me 3-4 hours to figure out).